-- 1. to introduce novel as a literary genre - 2. to analyse the reasons for the rise and growth of the novel - 3. to familiarize students with the technical aspects of the novel - 4. to discuss various types of fiction in order to explore the literary and socio-politico-cultural factors that are called forth in the making of the novel
+- i. to introduce novel as a literary genre - ii. to analyze the reasons for the rise and growth of the novel - iii. to familiarize students with the technical aspects of the novel - iv. to discuss various types of fiction in order to explore the literary and socio-politicocultural factors that are called forth in the making of the novel.